The Flipped Classroom Model

 St. John Fisher College

 The Educational Technologist is available for specific departmental or school-wide workshops on a given topic of interest to the group.
 Workshops may be arranged on specific pedagogical strategies or teaching techniques, as well as the effective integration of educational technology into course design and delivery.
-To request a workshop or event for your department or school, please contact Katie McDonald at email@example.com or (585)385-7245.
+To request a workshop or event for your department or school, please contact Katie Sabourin at email@example.com or (585)385-7245.